Jahia/github-to-academy/README.md

 ### Pointing editors back to GitHub

-Content pushed by this action should be edited on GitHub, not in Jahia — manual edits are overwritten by the next push.
+Content pushed by this action should be edited on GitHub, not in Jahia: manual edits are overwritten by the next push.
 To make that visible to editors, the action maintains a banner on every page it pushes.
 This is on by default; set the `github-banner` input to `'false'` to turn it off: